sfrancey/Real-or-Not-NLP-with-Disaster-Tweets_Team_Blancpain/README.md

 - We tried to use only one of these cleaning method each time and applied all models onto it (logistic regression/random forest and W2V/TF-IDF) to see the best accuracy.

-- **Best Accuracy : Text + selected keyword / logistic regression / TF-IDF :
+- **Best Accuracy : Text + selected keyword / logistic regression / TF-IDF :**

-Step 1: Load and visualize (EDA)
-- import the initial database
-- describe database
-- highlight distribution among features

-Step 2: Base rate of the initial database

-Step 3: Bases benchmark accuracies: train the model on the original dataset without any modification (basic model)
-- Text preprocessing
-- testing by using "Keyword" feature
-- testing by using Tweeets, "text" feature
-- testing by combining both Keywords and tweets features --> Startegic conclusion

-Step 4: Improvement of our ML Model: data cleaning
-- Cleaning keywords (text processing)
-- Cleaning Tweets (text processing)
---> Interative structure

-Step 5: Development of the modeling
-- logistic regression
-- kNN method
-- decision trees

-Step 6: Results presentation

-## Results 🥇

-- 1st submission: ...
-- ...
-- ...

-## Accuracy evolution Graph
+## Results and Accuracy Evolution Graph 🥇

 ![](Data/progressiongraph.jpg)